Skip to main content

 How do we travel?

-Domestic BreakOut groups will travel together to and from their destination, starting from UD via Campus Ministry vehicle (12 passenger van, minivan, or car)*.
-We ask that all students be back on campus the night before your departure (unless you are local and can meet in the morning or at the designated departure spot).
-For the January and May breaks, we will arrange for housing for all students.
+BreakOut groups that need to fly will travel together to and from their destination, starting from UD.
+We ask that all students be back on campus the night before your departure (unless you are local and can meet in the morning or at the airport).
+We will arrange for housing for all students.
 Those who live in UD houses or Garden Apartments can generally get extended stay for that period and we will help the others have a place to stay.
 Students will receive instructions on this through their orientation.

-It is important that our groups travel together.
+It is important that our groups fly in together.
 There are occasional exceptions to this, which will be reviewed on a case by case basis.
-Students who are comfortable and able will help with the driving, after completing a safety course through the university.
-All university-certified drivers will be covered under UD’s insurance.
+Campus Ministry will provide rides from campus to the airport and pick the group up upon their return.

 Who is in charge?